hyaluronicc/hyalu_way/poetry.md

 layout: page
 permalink: /poetry/
 title: poetry
-description: It's a barnum and bailey world Just as phony as it can be But it wouldn't be make-believe If you believed in me
+description: It's a barnum and bailey world Just as phony as it can be
 ---

 <ul class="post-list">